rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 ```

 However, the power of [SimpleITK](http://www.simpleitk.org/), doesn't end in allowing for succinct ITK calls.
 Some very notable features are:
-- Super-simple IO of multi-dimensional image data supporting most image file formats (including DICOM through GDCM, more on that later)
+- Super-simple IO of multi-dimensional image data supporting most image file formats (including DICOM through [GDCM](http://gdcm.sourceforge.net/wiki/index.php/Main_Page), more on that later)
 - A fantastic `SimpleITK.Image` class which handles all image data and which includes overloads all basic arithmetic (`+` `-` `*` `/` `//` `**`) and binary (`&` `|` `^` `~`) operators.
-These operators just wrap the corresponding ITK filter and operate on a pixel-by-pixel basis thus allowing you to work directly on the image data without long function calls and filter object initialization.
+These operators just wrap the corresponding ITK filter and operate on a pixel-by-pixel basis thus allowing you to work directly on the image data without long function calls and filter configuration.
-- Slicing capability akin to that seen in `numpy.ndarray` objects allowing you to extract parts of the image, crop it, tile it, flip it etc etc. While slicing in [SimpleITK](http://www.simpleitk.org/) is not as powerful as NumPy its still pretty damn impressive!
+- Slicing capability akin to that seen in `numpy.ndarray` objects allowing you to extract parts of the image, crop it, tile it, flip it etc etc. While slicing in [SimpleITK](http://www.simpleitk.org/) is not as powerful as NumPy its still pretty damn impressive (not to mention invaluable)!
 - Built-in support for two-way conversion between `sitk.Image` object and `numpy.ndarray` (there's a catch though, more on that later as well)
 - etc etc

-If you want to read up on [SimpleITK](http://www.simpleitk.org/) then check out the following resources:
-- [SimpleITK Tutorial for MICCAI 2011](https://github.com/SimpleITK/SimpleITK-MICCAI-2011-Tutorial): A GitHub repo containing the material for a [SimpleITK](http://www.simpleitk.org/) tutorial presented at MICCAI 2011.
-Its quite a good introduction and you can find the presentation as a .pdf [here](https://github.com/SimpleITK/SimpleITK-MICCAI-2011-Tutorial/blob/master/Presentation/SimpleITK-MICCAI-2011.pdf).
-- [SimpleITK Notebooks](http://simpleitk.github.io/SimpleITK-Notebooks/): A collection of IPython Notebooks showcasing different features of [SimpleITK](http://www.simpleitk.org/).
-You might also want to check the [GitHub repo](https://github.com/SimpleITK/SimpleITK-Notebooks) of the above page which contains the demo-data and some extra notebooks.
-However, keep in mind that some of the code, particularly that dealing with fancy IPython widget functionality, won't work straight out.
-Nonetheless, its the best resource out there.
-Another nice IPython Notebook entitled 'SimpleITK Image Filtering Tutorial' can be found [here](http://nbviewer.ipython.org/github/reproducible-research/scipy-tutorial-2014/blob/master/notebooks/01-SimpleITK-Filtering.ipynb).
-- [SimpleITK Examples](http://itk.org/gitweb?p=SimpleITK.git;a=tree;f=Examples;hb=HEAD): A small number of basic examples in C++ and Python which showcases some of the [SimpleITK](http://www.simpleitk.org/) functionality.
-The number of demonstrated classes, however, is rather small.
+You'll find a fair number of links on SimpleITK material at the end of this post.

 ## Installation
 For better or for worse, [SimpleITK](http://www.simpleitk.org/) isn't written in pure Python but rather C++ which translates to you needing a compiled version of the library.
 Unfortunately, [SimpleITK](http://www.simpleitk.org/)  doesn't come pre-compiled with any of the major alternative Python distros I know so installing it is a lil' more hairy than normal.